VATP360: Viewport Adaptive 360-Degree Video Streaming based on Tile Priority: System Overview

 \subsection{Viewport prediction}

-Prediction of user's viewport is important for 360-degree video streaming, where mis-prediction will lead to reduction in the user's QoE.
-Given the saliency maps usually contain most attractive features in video, some related studies\cite{r28} have used saliency maps of videos to predict or model the future head movements of users with good results.
-In\cite{r12}, spatio-temporal features in the saliency map are extracted by 3DCNN and used in combination with the user's head movement trajectory, but there is not a specific network to predict the user's future viewport in the paper.
-On this basis, we consider feature extraction of the video saliency map by 3DCNN.
-And then we merge it with the user's head movement trajectory to obtain the user's RoI.
-Then, an initially predicted viewport of the user at the i-th moment for the m-th video block can be obtained as follows.
+Prediction of user's viewport is important for 360-degree video streaming, where mis-prediction will lead to reduction in the user's QoE\cite{r12,r28}.
+As shown in Fig. 1 and Algorithm 1, we first perform feature extraction on the video saliency map by 3DCNN, and then integrate it with the user's head movement trajectory as the user's possible region of interest (RoI).
+Finally, the user's head movement in the future period is predicted by an LSTM network.
+For the m-th video block, the user's viewport at the i-th moment can be obtained from Eq.
+(1),

 where $S_{i-1}=\left\{s_{0},s_{1},...,s_{i-1}\right\}$ is the set of user head movement trajectories from $0$ to $i-1$, $U_{i}=\left\{u_{1},u_{2},...,u_{i}\right\}$ is the set of video saliency maps from $1$ to $i$, and $\phi$ is the parameter of the LSTM network.